PUSHKARMAURYA/excel-mongodb/README.md

 # excel-mongodb

-`excel-mongodb` module is a comprehensive nodejs package to handle xls or xlsx file  upload  and to convert into your mongoDB database collection.
+`excel-mongodb` module is a comprehensive nodejs package to handle xls or xlsx file  upload  and to convert into your mongoDB database collection (with or without specifyin fie path ) .
 It can be used as node.js library or in browser.
 Below are some features: you
 *  Work with millions of lines of data
 *  Upload file Easily